Asthma and pneumonia are two diseases that affect the lungs.

 - cerebral palsy

 If you have the symptoms of asthma, your doctor will want a complete medical history.
-A physical exam will include inspecting your nose, throat, and airways.
+A physical exam includes inspecting your nose, throat, and airways.

 Your doctor will use a stethoscope to listen to your lungs as you breathe.
 A whistling sound is a sign of asthma.
 You may also be asked to breathe into a spirometer to test your lung function.
 They may also perform allergy tests.

-You may also need blood work to make sure you’re getting enough oxygen and to get a count of your white blood cells.
-Checking your mucus can help your doctor determine what type of pneumonia you have.
+You may also need blood work to make sure you’re getting enough oxygen and to get a count of your white blood cells (WBCs).
+Checking your mucus can also help your doctor determine what type of pneumonia you have.